PoisotLab/ms_metaweb_perspectives/README.md

 transferred this information to mammals of Canada, using the phylogenetic distance between related clades to infer the values in the latent sub-space into which the European metaweb was projected.
-By performing the RDPG step on re-constructed value, this approach yields a probabilistic trophic metaweb for mammals of Canada based on knowledge of European species, despite a limited ($\approx$ 5%) taxonomic overlap.
+By performing the RDPG step on re-constructed values, this approach yields a probabilistic trophic metaweb for mammals of Canada based on knowledge of European species, despite a limited ($\approx$ 5%) taxonomic overlap.